nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     endpoint fails due to third-party unavailability.
 6. Should not crash or throw unexpected errors when internet connection is unavailable.
-7. Should be able to display responses not exceeding 100000 lines from an API call without crashing or throwing unexpected errors.
+7. Should be able to display responses not exceeding 100000 characters from an API call without crashing or throwing unexpected errors.

 ## **Appendix E: Glossary**